mdmogli/puppet-exam-prep/content/Administration/backups_restore.md

    $ puppet-backup restore <BACKUP-FILENAME>
    ```
    You can specify these optional parameters:
-   * --pe-environment=<ENVIRONMENT> – Specifies an environment to restore.
+   * --pe-environment=$ENVIRONMENT – Specifies an environment to restore.
 Default: production
-   * --scope=<SCOPE_LIST> – Specifies the data to restore: certs, code, config, puppetdb.
+   * --scope=$SCOPE_LIST – Specifies the data to restore: certs, code, config, puppetdb.
 Default: all
    * --force – Bypasses validation checks and ignore warnings.
 1. Restore secret key:
    ```bash